asperti/We_love_latent_space/README.md

 Repository relative to the article <a href="https://arxiv.org/abs/2207.06812">Comparing the latent space of generative models</a>, joint work with Valerio Tonelli

 In this work we
-address the more general problem of comparing the latent spaces of different models, looking for transformations between them.
+address the problem of comparing the latent spaces of different models, looking for transformations between them.

 <p align="center"><img src="mapping.png" width="500"/><p>